-The National Cyber Security Centre (NCSC) has linked North Korea to the WannaCry malware that paralysed parts of the NHS last month, an official has told New Statesman Tech.
+The National Cyber Security Centre (NCSC) has linked North Korea to the WannaCry virus that paralysed parts of the NHS in May, an intelligence official has told NS Tech.

-The investigation corroborates the findings of America’s National Security Agency (NSA), which traced the malware back to the Lazarus Group.
+The investigation corroborates the findings of America’s National Security Agency (NSA), which traced the ransomware back to the Lazarus Group.

 The cyber gang orchestrated an attack on Sony Picture in 2014 ahead of the release of the Interview, a satire of North Korea’s leadership.